MarcoGorelli/MarcoGorelli/README.md

 Hello everybody,

-I work Quansight Labs and spend time on:
+I work at Quansight Labs and spend time on:
 - Polars
 - pandas
 - Consortium for Python Data API Standards